pharath/pharath.github.io/_posts/2023-10-01-cheatsheet-coding.md

     - eg. you can install `michaeljsmith/vim-indent-object` and then use `:g/pattern/norm dai`
     - note: `nvim` has a different `:oldfiles` system than `vim` (see [vi.stackexchange](https://vi.stackexchange.com/a/17260))
     - useful if you accidentally put some files in the `:oldfiles` list that are on an external hard drive (the hard drive has to spin up each time you press this telescope shortcut while the frozen telescope window is blocking `nvim`)
+      - in this case you can run `:g/\/media\/bra-ket\/INTENSO\//norm dai` to clear the `:oldfiles` list from all entries that are causing this behavior
 - ignoring files ([comment](https://github.com/nvim-telescope/telescope.nvim/issues/2471#issuecomment-1513758675)):
   - put them in `.ignore`
   - use the `file_ignore_patterns` telescope option (`:h telescope.defaults.file_ignore_patterns`)